Polsulpicien/ip-scanner/README.md

 ## Introduction

-This is the First Version of the IP Scanner i'm using to hack my high school.
+This is the First Version of the IP Scanner.
+You can scan all your local network.
 ***Only tested on Windows 10!***

 ## Screenshots